kreo/kreo/README.md

 🌈 I'm a Design Systems maker. <br>
 🔭 I’m currently working on some awesome project with an awesome team at https://frankhood.it <br>
-🌱 I’m currently developing using TailwindCSS, VueJs, Vuex and Postcss <br>
+🌱 I’m currently developing using Nuxt, Vue, Vuex and Postcss <br>
 📫 How to reach me: Visit me on twitter at https://twitter.com/_kreo <br>